Corpus Christi Water Quality at a Glance

 Yes, Corpus Christi’s tap water is safe to drink and meets all federal and state quality standards.
 The water undergoes comprehensive treatment at the O.N.
 Stevens Water Treatment Plant, including coagulation, sedimentation, filtration, and disinfection processes.

-Following water quality incidents in 2015-2016, the city implemented significant system improvements including enhanced monitoring, improved corrosion control, and strategic water main replacements.
-The water system now operates under strengthened oversight with additional safeguards and has earned Superior Public Water System designation.
+Following water quality incidents in 2015–2016, the city implemented significant system improvements including enhanced monitoring, improved corrosion control, and strategic water main replacements.
+The water system now operates under strengthened oversight with additional safeguards and has retained its Superior Public Water System designation.

 Corpus Christi conducts over 70,000 water quality tests annually, with results showing consistent compliance with all health-based standards.
-However, emerging concerns include PFAS contamination detected in harbor water and disinfection byproducts that exceed some health guidelines.
-If you notice unusual taste, odor, or appearance in your water, the city offers free testing services by calling (361) 826-1800.
+However, ongoing concerns include PFAS contamination detected in harbour water and disinfection byproducts that exceed some health guidelines in independent testing.
+If you notice unusual taste, odour, or appearance in your water, the city offers free testing by calling (361) 826-1800.
+You can also compare the situation in nearby cities such as Laredo and San Antonio.

 What are “free chlorine conversions” and why are they necessary?

-During these periods, residents may notice a stronger chlorine smell and taste in their water, which can be reduced by using a pitcher filter or refrigerating water in an open container.
-These temporary changes in disinfection practice are safe and essential for maintaining long-term water quality.
+During these periods, residents may notice a stronger chlorine smell and taste, which can be reduced by using a pitcher filter or refrigerating water in an open container.
+These temporary changes are safe and essential for maintaining long-term water quality.
+Our water filter guide includes pitcher and under-sink options that are effective during conversion periods.

 How does Corpus Christi manage water supply during droughts?